The Real Story of Sleepy Hollow

 Then there is the matter of the main antagonist of the story the Headless Horseman.
 Whether the ghostly horseman was concocted by Irving himself, local tales or even certain European legends remains unknown.The truth behind the apparition remains the most heated debate when it comes to Irving's works.
 According to Irving, the horseman was once a Hessian soldier who fought and lost his head in an unnamed battle of the Revolutionary War.
 At the time, there was a tale of such a being who haunted the countryside near the Hudson River.
 However, another possibility may be found in Germany where Irving spent some time taking in the scenery and the folklore.
 Irving's Headless Horseman could very well be based off of an old German legend of the Wild Huntsman.
 The two share similarities as the Wild Huntsman was known to frighten terrified onlookers as he made his nightly rounds with his pack of wild, ghostly hounds.
 The tale is oddly similar to the Headless Horseman who, also, travels by night on his trusty steed travelling back roads, frightening and killing anyone that he comes across.

-Whether the source was in his home country, abroad or just his own active imagination we might never know.
+Whether the source was in his home country, abroad or just his own active imagination, we may never know.
 Irving had travelled across Europe and stayed a great deal in England where he met with his literary peers from across not only England but the world.
 One can imagine that many stories and ideas were shared throughout his time there.
 It would not be surprising in the least if his source material for his story of the Legend of Sleepy Hollow was actually a mixture of many stories, of many different apparitions throughout Europe and the world.